joe-singh/joe-singh.github.io/shahnameh_blog.md

-# *Shahname Blog*
+# *Shahnameh* Blog

 Hello and welcome to my Shahnameh blog.
-As you might have read on the homepage, I'm quite interested in Turko-Persian history and so it's one of my longstanding goals to be able to read the Shahnameh in Persian.
+As you might have read on the homepage, I'm quite interested in history and language, and one of my particular interests is Persia.
+Because of this, it's one of my longstanding goals to be able to read the Shahnameh in Persian.
 The [*Shahnameh*](https://en.wikipedia.org/wiki/Shahnameh) or Book of Kings was written by the poet Ferdowsi in the
 10-11th centuries and details Persian legends/history from prehistory to the fall of the Sassanid Empire.
-It is regarded as a masterpiece across the world and is foundational to the culture of *Iranzamin* or Greater Iran.
+It is regarded as a masterpiece across the world and is foundational to the culture of *Irânzamin* or Greater Iran.
 The Shahnameh in one form or another is celebrated by Iran, Turkey, Azerbaijan, Afghanistan and is influential in the Caucasus and Central Asia also.
 Most sources put the it as one of the longest epic poems in history.